Sunk Island: History

 The Island, when it was given to Colonel A.G. was never quite overflown but at spring tides.
 At neap tides (as I am informed by some of the oldest mariners in this place) it was constantly, for as long as they remember, dry and had on the highest parts grass.
 It is reckoned about seven miles about, and is of an oblong figure; and is separated from Holderness by a channel near two miles broad, which as low water is almost dry, and in forty of fifty years (according to the computations of people who live near it, and who pretend to ground their account on good observations) is expected to be wholly filled up, and the island joined to the main land, if that be a proper expression when a smaller island is joined to a larger.
 Ir produces all sort of grain, but especially barley and oats, which comes to much greater perfection than in any other part of Yorkshire besides, or in the neighbouring counties.
 Besides these, there grows a great deal of woad, which is a plant for dying with, or at least to giving the ground for blue and green, as I am informed.
 There are near 2000 acres enclosed with high banks to keep out the sea, which otherwise would overflow the island at spring tides.
 Besides this, there are six or seven hundred acres more of very good ground, and as fine grass as any in England, not enclosed, and therefore frequently overflown at high tides, on which they feed a great many horses and sheep.
 But tho' it be overflown, the water rises not much above the ground, so that it is soon dry again.
 Most of these horses and sheep are bred upon the island and thrive very well; especially the horses, which are chiefly of the large size for coaches.
 They have lately put several thousand couples of black rabbits upon it, whose furs are more valuable than the common grey. .....
 There are three houses upon the island and nightmen to keep care of the banks and other matters.

-A fort was built at the outbreak of the First World War.
+Cottages were built 1855–7 by Samuel Sanders Teulon, and a fort was built at the outbreak of the First World War.

+Today

 Today, the settlement consists of a church, a few houses and various farms.
-Cottages were built 1855–7 by Samuel Sanders Teulon.

 The parish church of the Holy Trinity, designed by Ewan Christian in the 1870s, is a Grade II listed building.